Latest Tweets

 • Scientific Review and Requirements Consolidation: Review the current state of the art in SAR and SARin altimeter data processing as applied to the coastal zone and to inland waters.

-• Implementation and Validation: New processing algorithms with be designed and implemented to generate Test Data Sets, which will be validated against models, in situ data and other satellite data sets.
-Selected algorithms will then be used to generate global coastal zone and river discharge data sets.
+• Implementation and Validation: New processing algorithms were designed and implemented to generate Test Data Sets, which were then validated against models, in situ data and other satellite data sets.
+Selected algorithms were then used to generate global coastal zone and river discharge data sets.

-• Impacts Assessment: The impact of these global products will be assessed in a series of Case Studies.
+• Impacts Assessment: The impact of these global products was assessed in a series of Case Studies.

-• Outreach and Roadmap: Outreach material will be prepared and distributed to engage with the wider scientific community and provide recommendations for development of future missions and future research.
+• Outreach and Roadmap: Outreach material have been prepared and distributed to engage with the wider scientific community and provide recommendations for development of future missions and future research.

 Scientific Papers